 Science Sprouts is ALT’s early childhood education outreach program that brings the outdoors to your classroom!
-Each lesson is designed specifically for little learners, covers the Pennsylvania State Learning Standards and included hands-on nature activities.
+Each lesson is designed specifically for little learners ages 2 to 2nd grade, covers the Pennsylvania STEELS standards and included hands-on nature activities.
 By introducing a sense of wonder and appreciation for nature at an early age, we are ensuring a future generation of earth stewards!
 Programs run 45 minutes and include activities, a story and a variety of engaging, hands-on experiences.

 • All Around Me: What do you see?
 What do you hear?
 This interactive lesson will help young learners understand how their senses help them perceive the world around them.